McIntosh Laboratory

-Company history & highlights
+Company history and highlights

 Frank H. McIntosh and Gordon Gow co-founded McIntosh in 1949.
 The company was originally located in Silver Spring MD.
 It moved to Binghamton NY in 1951.

 Dave O'Brien joined McIntosh in 1962.
 He led the McIntosh Amplifier Clinics for the next 29 years.
 Dave retired on June 11, 1999, after 38 years of service with McIntosh.

 In 1965, Mcintosh amps were used to power President Lyndon B. Johnson’s inauguration speech.

 McIntosh created a Loudspeaker division in 1967.

 McIntosh amplifiers were used at the Woodstock Music Festival in 1969.
 A battery of twenty McIntosh MC3500 tube amplifiers were used to power the JBL speakers at Woodstock for the 400,000+ fans in attendance.
 Urban legend has it that these amps needed to be cooled by ice on the hot August days so they would not overheat but McIntosh Laboratory Inc President, Charlie Randall, dismissed the tale as folk lore saying "Any ice packed around the amps in the middle of August would have quickly melted and the resulting water would have caused massive issues with the electronics".

 On March 23, 1974, the Grateful Dead's "Wall of Sound" debuted at the Cow Palace in Daly City, CA (and then subsequently on other tour locations).
 It reportedly used forty-eight 300-watt per channel (600 wpc in a bridged monoblock configuration) McIntosh model MC2300 solid state amplifiers for a total of 28,800 watts of continuous power to power a speaker system over 100 feet wide and three stories tall.

+While staying at the Plaza Hotel in 1976, The Beatles George Harrison requested a McIntosh sound system by name.
+At 2am that night, four JBL S8Rs and a rack mount of McIntosh power amplifiers, preamplifiers, and a turntable were delivered to his room.
+The music volume was so loud that other guests and employees could hear it throughout the hotel.
+Others claimed they heard the music from up to five blocks away.
+This resulted in him being thrown out of the hotel the following day.